xmartlabs/gong/README.md

 ## Setup

-To use this template you have to excecute the following command:
+To use this template, you can use the [gong_setup.sh](/gong_setup.sh) script that automatizes the setup process.
+You can run it remotely executing the following command:
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/xmartlabs/gong/master/gong_setup.sh)
 ```